 Color depth is essential to the quality of your image.
 Specific file formats will limit the number of supported colors.
 GIF images, for example, support an 8-bit depth or 256 colors.
 You cannot get a better quality image in a gif format.
 Specific display monitors have a color depth that is predetermined by the monitor’s capabilities.
 Your photo may be of high quality and in 16-bit per channel RGB color format, but the mobile screen that it is being viewed on may only display at an 8-bit level.

 These are all things that must be considered when formatting your images for web applications.
 Another problem that image and video editors may encounter is that many effect and correction commands available in applications like photoshop only work on higher color depth images.
 After you finish making your changes, it is possible to save the image in another format.

 Color depth is significant because it describes the amount of data that can be stored in an individual square or pixel.
 The information, in a number of bits, represents how many colors the pixel can display.
 The higher the number of colors a pixel has the ability to display, the better the tone and clarity of the photo.
 It will appear more vibrant and lifelike with higher numbers.
-A quality image is not just determined by color depth, as the number of pixels in the picture are also a major factor.
+A quality image is not just determined by color depth, as the number of pixels in the picture is also a major factor.
 True Color is known as 24-bit color.
 This is the level required for photorealistic images and video.
-Many modern graphics cards have the ability to support this bit depth.
+Many modern graphics cards have the ability to support this bit of depth.

 How do these factors impact video resolution?

 As the human eye picks up a wide spectrum and array of colors when looking at a video or image, having a photo with the highest level of color depth or a video with a maximum bit level are highly desirable.
-While these factors play a massive role in putting out the most vibrant and eye catching visual media as possible, there are many others.
+While these factors play a massive role in putting out the most vibrant and eye-catching visual media possible, there are many others.
 Our articles covering bit rate, video resolution, and frame rate will provide you with the additional information you need to gain a deeper and more nuanced understanding of video and image quality.